-(2) Mr. Leburn did not participate in the above mentioned RSU grants; he received long-term incentives from Pernod Ricard and was not eligible for the Corby RSU Plan.
+(2) Messers.
+Leburn and Kouchnir did not participate in the above mentioned RSU grants; they received long-term incentives from Pernod Ricard and were not eligible for the Corby RSU Plan.
 Costs associated with the Pernod Ricard long-term incentives are paid by Pernod Ricard and are not transferred to Corby.

-(3) Value is based on the number of shares, multiplied by the TSX closing price as at June 30, 2014 of \$21.24 per share.
+(3) Value based on the number of shares after performance target adjustments (excluding dividends), multiplied by the TSX closing price at date of grant of \$15.10 per share for FY2011, \$15.89 per share for FY 2012 and \$16.95 per share for FY2013